pbrowne011/personal-site/content/posts/shiftreg1.md

-I quickly added stronger resistors ($1\text{K}\space\Omega$) to reduce the current draw of the LEDs and avoid burning out the shift registers; however, none of the circuits that used those resistors
+I quickly added stronger resistors ($1\text{K}\space\Omega$) to reduce the current draw of the LEDs and avoid burning out the shift registers; however, none of the videos or images above have those circuits.

 ## Further reading